Overview

 - National e-health system

-- The national e-identification project of the Ministry of E-Government.
+- National e-identification project of the Ministry of E-Government.

-- Government and private companies have undertaken various information and communication initiatives.
+- Government and private companies’ information and communication initiatives

 - EU funding under the Program for Rural Development and the EU Operational Program for Good Governance will provide funding for broadband access throughout Bulgaria, and other ICT projects.